Crisscrossing 6 states, woman travels 2,700 kilometres to meet ailing son

 The jawan, who had come to his village in February end on leave and days after his return had fallen ill, had expressed desire to meet his mother and wife.

-Arun Kumar's one year old child is in Kerala.
+Arun Kumar's one-year-old child is in Kerala.

 The Burqa-clad mom, Razia Sultana, a school teacher from Bodhan town in Telangana undertook the journey on her scooter and brought her son, a student from Rehmatabadin Andhra Pradesh.